AlchlcDvl/TownOfUsReworked/README.md

 ### **Alignment: Neutral (Proselyte)**
 ### Win Condition: Help the Vampires gain a majority.

-The Vampire has no special abilities and just exists to be additional voting power.
+The Vampire has no special abilities and just exists to be additional voting power for the Undead subfaction.

 ### Game Options